McDonnell Douglas F-15E Strike Eagle: F-15F

+F-15G

 A F-15G Wild Weasel was a proposed two-seat version to replace the F-4G Wild Weasel in the suppression of enemy air defenses (SEAD) role.
 The F-15G was studied in 1986.
 A proposed modification to F-15Cs for the SEAD role was studied in 1994–95, but F-16Cs were modified to perform this role instead.